-- 1. The general principle governing communication activities during a General Election is to do everything possible to avoid competition with Parliamentary candidates for the attention of the public.
-In addition, it has always been recognised that special care must be taken during the course of an Election since material produced with complete impartiality which would be accepted as objective in ordinary times, may excite criticism during an Election period when feelings are running high.
-All communication activity should be conducted in line with Government Communication Service Propriety and Social Media Guidance. - 2.
-Departmental communications staff may properly continue to discharge their normal function during the Election period, to the extent of providing factual explanation of current Government policy, statements and decisions.
-They must be particularly careful not to become involved in a partisan way in Election issues. - 3.
-During the Election period, access to Departmental briefing systems will be restricted to permanent civil servants who will produce briefing, and answer requests for information, in line with the principles set out in Section A of the Election guidance.
-Any updating of lines to take should be confined to matters of fact and explanations of existing Government policy in order to avoid criticism of serving, or appearing to serve, a party political purpose.
+- 1. The general principle governing communication activities during a general election is to do everything possible to avoid competition with parliamentary candidates for the attention of the public.
+Special care must be taken during the course of an election since material produced with complete impartiality, which would be accepted as objective in ordinary times, may generate criticism during an election period when feelings are running high.
+All communication activity should be conducted in line with Government Communication Service propriety and Social Media Guidance. - 2.
+Departmental communications staff may properly continue to discharge their normal function during the election period, to the extent of providing factual explanation of current government policy, statements and decisions.
+They must be particularly careful not to become involved in a partisan way in election issues. - 3.
+During the election period, access to departmental briefing systems will be restricted to permanent civil servants who will produce briefing, and answer requests for information, in line with the principles set out in Section A of the election guidance.
+Any updating of lines to take should be confined to matters of fact and explanations of existing government policy in order to avoid criticism of serving, or appearing to serve, a party political purpose.